The amygdala, a brain structure involved in processing emotional information, shows microscopic changes in individuals with autism

-In two articles1,2 that appeared last year in the journals Proceedings of the National Academy of Science and Journal of Comparative Neurology, Cyndi Schumann and her colleagues reported that the brain of individuals with autism spectrum disorder (ASD) shows microscopic changes in the number and structure of neurons located in the amygdala, a brain region involved in processing social and emotional information.
+In two articles1,2 that appeared last year in the journals Proceedings of the National Academy of Sciences and Journal of Comparative Neurology, Cyndi Schumann and her colleagues reported that the brain of individuals with autism spectrum disorder (ASD) shows microscopic changes in the number and structure of neurons located in the amygdala, a brain region involved in processing social and emotional information.

 Schumann, who directs Autism BrainNet Sacramento node and the Bears Tissue Program at the UC Davis Mind Institute, has long been interested in the anatomy and function of the amygdala and its potential role in autism pathophysiology.

 Previous research that she and others conducted using imaging techniques of the living brain revealed that children with autism have a larger amygdala than typically developing children3 and suggested the possibility that changes in the size of this structure may be associated with the severity of ASD symptoms.4,5,6 Interestingly, these studies also highlighted that the growth trajectory of the amygdala from childhood through adulthood was different in individuals with ASD.

 While describing overall brain structure, these studies lacked the fine resolution to identify changes at the level of individual brain cells, such as neurons.
 To fill this gap, Schumann and her colleagues used postmortem brain tissue and examined characteristics of amygdala neurons in individuals with and without autism.
 Amygdala tissue samples were obtained from Autism BrainNet, the NIH NeuroBioBank at the University of Maryland Brain and Tissue Bank, and the Harvard Brain Tissue Resource Center.